shivxmr/lms-tutorial/README.md

 *Now backup your data to your local repository:*
 `sudo docker cp 1f55de9398e2:/all_databases.sql /home/staging/lms-tutorial/db/ ` The same can be used opposite to copying th dump to the mysql database bash

+- If on 6448H server, use
+`sudo docker cp ddecd6a2e9e8:/all_databases.sql /home/akarx/lms-tutorial/docker/mysql/db`

 *To backup the code*
 `mysql  database_name < file.sql`